D50000/Vue.js-D5000/README.md

 ## 09- one-way data flow

-- To avoid the two-way data flow that update the parent's data.
+- Avoid using the two-way data flow, it's possible to cause bugs.
-- Use the `.$parent.$emit()` event to update parent's data in the one-way data flow condition.
+- Use the `.$parent.$emit()` event to update parent node data in the one-way data flow condition.

 ## 10- event bus